 Most of the time, wars end on specific dates.
 Then, many years later, a memorial may be built to honor those who fought in it.
 World War II, which ended in 1945, didn’t have a national memorial until 57 years later.
-How long might it take for a memorial to be built to honor those who have fought and died in our current War on Terror, which has no end in sight?
+How long might it take for a memorial to be built to honor those who have fought and died in our current war against terror, which has no end in sight?

 Tom Flynn, the motive force behind the creation of the Avenue of 444 Flags, didn’t want to wait to find out.
 In the beginning of 2005, he hired IKM, an architectural firm based in Pittsburgh, to design a memorial that could list the names of those American military men and women killed in this ongoing war.
 It not only had to be visually impressive, but also capable of seamless expansion to continuously make room for the names of new casualties.